Solid Edge: Assembly

 An assembly is built from individual part documents connected by mating constraints, as well as assembly features and directed parts like frames which only exist in the Assembly context.
 Solid Edge supports large assemblies with over 1,000,000 parts.

 Features

 A draft file consists of the 3D model projected to one or more 2D views of a part or assembly file.

 Solid Edge integrates with Windows Indexing, SharePoint or Teamcenter to provide product lifecycle management.
-Solid Edge also integrates with PLM products from third parties.
-Solid Edge ST9 brought a new data management capability that leverages the Windows file indexing service to add basic data management functionality without the need for an additional server or set-up.
+Solid Edge also integrates with product lifecycle management products from third parties.
+Solid Edge ST9 brought a new data management capability that leverages the Windows file indexing service to add basic data management functions with no need for an added server or set-up.

-Solid Edge provides support for Finite Element Analysis (FEA) starting with Solid Edge ST2 version released in 2009.
-This functionality is based on Siemens Digital Industries Software's existing Femap and NX Nastran technologies.
-From Solid Edge 2019 there was also Computational Fluid Dynamics functionality added from Mentor's FloEFD, and with Solid Edge 2020 Rigid Body Motion, Transient Dynamic analysis was added.
+Solid Edge provides support for finite element analysis (FEA) starting with Solid Edge ST2 version released in 2009.
+These functions are based on Siemens Digital Industries Software's existing Femap and NX Nastran technologies.
+From Solid Edge 2019 there were also computational fluid dynamics functions added from Mentor Graphics' FloEFD, and with Solid Edge 2020 Rigid Body Motion, transient dynamic analysis was added.